 - Negative body language WILL have a negative impact on your own performance.
 Negative body language is typically an indication of lack of confidence or lack of care.
 Neither are helpful for individual performance.

-On the flip-side, imagine if this same player were to sprint out to her position, be a constant encourager for her teammates, and have a consistent work ethic?
+On the flip-side, imagine if this same player were to sprint out to their position, be a constant encourager for their teammates, and have a consistent work ethic?

 Positive body language permeating throughout a team will help all of your players “feel good” and lead to better performance.

 This has to start with the coaching staff.
-None of us will handle all of these areas perfectly, but trying will put you far ahead of a lot of teams.
+None of us will handle all of these areas perfectly, but making them a priority will put you far ahead of a lot of teams.

 As coaches, we will need to help many of our players understand the importance of having positive body language.
-The hope is that in each players heart they will want to do what’s best for the team and be receptive.
+Hopefully each player will want to do what’s best for the team and be receptive.